Search continues for suspect, 15, who shot father of 3 at party he wasn't invited to

 "He can't even go back to his home right now, because we are talking rehabilitation center.
 We are talking wheelchairs, ramps -- total adaptability for a quadriplegic and round-the-clock-care," Lashway said.
 "He needs everything done for him."

-By Tuesday afternoon, almost $4,000 had been raised through a GoFundMe account to pay for Tatro's medical expenses.
+By Tuesday evening, more than $4,000 had been raised through a GoFundMe account to pay for Tatro's medical expenses.
 Click here for details.

 We're now hearing from family members of a man, paralyzed after deputies say a 15 year-old gang member shot him.
 We have two reporters digging more into the investigation and the growing gang in Volusia County,TODAY at 5:30pm on #wftv. @mspringerwftv @GWarmothWFTV @MarthaSugalski pic.twitter.com/eaQZAvKc3L— WFTV Channel 9 (@WFTV) February 19, 2019